 A: Navigate to your Migration Dashboard and click on any Agent in the left column.
 It will expand to provide more details, including the version number.

 Q: Can I update the Migration App Agent when a migration job is running?

 A: No. You need to be sure no jobs are running before you update the Agent.
 For more information, see this Helpdesk article.

 Q: I had to change my Windows password, and now my Agent is running but doesn't seem to have access to any network shares.

 A: If you change the user password for the Windows user associated with the Agent, you will need to change it on the Agent settings as well.
-You can follow the steps explained in Using Migration App to Migrate Content from a Network Share to change your password and restart the Agent.
+You can follow the steps explained in Ensuring Windows Host Machine And Source Are On The Same AD Domain to change your password and restart the Agent.

-Q: How can I clean up my dashboard and remove some Sources and Jobs that are no longer needed?
+Q: How can I clean up my dashboard and remove Agents and Jobs that are no longer needed?

 Q: How do I know what an Error or Status Code means?

 A: See this Helpdesk article Migration App Status and Error Codes for a complete listing.
 This can be helpful in troubleshooting and if you need to request technical support.